 Now that the time is right for you to recruit, you already have a pool of quality applicants who are ready to go.
-The talent know who you are as an employer and what you can offer them.
+The talent knows who you are as an employer and what you can offer them.
 They understand your impact and contribution to the community.
-Through this groundwork you have alleviated the need for a cumbersome selection process!
+Through this groundwork, you have alleviated the need for a cumbersome selection process!

 5. On-board with care

 Everyone’s excited, the offer is out, the contract comes back and then…nothing.
 Radio silence until your new hire starts 4-8 weeks later.
 They turn up on the day and no one is there to meet them, their leader isn’t around, but a friendly colleague shows them to a free desk with a laptop.
 That’s fine, right?

 Nope.
 The research shows the most retained and engaged employees are those that are effectively on-boarded.
 The outreach that worked so well in the engagement phase needs to continue into the on-boarding phase.